CCExtractor/website/content/public/general/support.md

 ---

 Slack is a great communication tool.
 Most CCExtractor developers hang out in a slack team.
-You're welcome to join our Slack channel through the following [invite link](https://join.slack.com/t/rhccgsoc15/shared_invite/zt-1motg6yur-5l~zN8hxzkOwVdSeGu_Ysg).
-If the link no longer works (it expires monthly), send an email to the mail address at the bottom of this page and we'll update it ASAP.
+You're welcome to join our Slack channel through the following [invite link](https://join.slack.com/t/rhccgsoc15/shared_invite/zt-1mjw259dz-qD6h1txAuH1WpblkrY1XCw).
+If the link no longer works (it has some limits), send an email to the mail address at the bottom of this page and we'll update it ASAP.

 ### Technical issues